Planting and trees

 (a) Planting areas

-Wherever a minimum percentage of planting area is specified for a waterfront public access area, such requirements shall be met only through the provisions of the types of planting areas listed in paragraphs (a)(1) through (a)(7) of this Section.
+Wherever a minimum percentage of planting area is specified for a waterfront public access area, such requirements shall be met only through the provisions of the types of planting areas listed in paragraphs (a)(1) through (a)(8) of this Section.
 A curb with a maximum height of six inches is permitted along the perimeter of any planting area.
 Any edging higher than six inches above adjacent grade shall be considered a retaining wall.
-Retaining walls shall not exceed 60 percent of the perimeter of a planting area or a maximum height of 18 inches measured from the adjacent grade.
-At least one continuous length, equal to 40 percent of the planting area’s perimeter, shall have a grade level within six inches of the adjacent grade level.
+Retaining walls shall not exceed a maximum height of three feet, as measured from the level of the adjoining grade or planted area below such wall so that no more than three feet of such retaining wall is visible from the waterfront public access areas.
 Where not specifically indicated, the minimum planting standard for required planting areas shall be turf grass, other natural grasses or groundcover.
 All planting areas shall be located on undisturbed subsoil or clean fill.

 (1) Single tree pits